jashapiro/BioCS/README.md

 # BioCS
-Course materials for Bio/CS intro course
+Materials for a Bio/CS intro course.